cronologic-de/cronologic_linux_kernel/README.md

 ```CMD
 sudo yum install gcc make
 ```
-- If the kernel development is not installed on your system for the current kernel verision, you can install it using `elrepo` as following
+- If the kernel development is not installed on your system for the current kernel version, you can install it using `elrepo` as following
 ```CMD
 sudo rpm --import https://www.elrepo.org/RPM-GPG-KEY-elrepo.org
 sudo yum install https://www.elrepo.org/elrepo-release-9.el9.elrepo.noarch.rpm